 Going Green at Home

-How to live green no matter where you live.
-Whether home is a tiny condo or an expansive acreage there are options you can use to leave a greener footprint while you save money and enjoy a deeper connection with Mother Nature.
+Whether home is a tiny condo or an expansive acreage there are options you can use to leave a greener footprint while you save money and re-connect with the world around you.

-Going green at home shares information on how to compost your kitchen and yard scraps, harvesting rainwater for use in your home and garden, renewable home energy options, building greener, growing food and so much more.
+Going green at home shares information on how to compost your kitchen and yard scraps into a rich, nutritious, growing medium - harvesting rainwater for use in your home and garden, renewable home energy options, building greener, growing food... and so much more.

 Below, find ideas to get you started and links to informative pages on each subject.

-We'll pass on all we've learned while operating an organic echinacea farm on our small acreage in Western Canada.
+We'll share all we've learned while operating an organic echinacea farm on our small acreage in Western Canada, sailing the Pacific on our solar powered boat and living in the environmentally focused Gulf Islands (Canada)

-More and more, people are answering the environmental wake up call by going green at home.
-Remember, we're driving this bus, the marketplace responds to the decisions we make - Of course they spend a considerable amount of money and resources to convince us that we want, what they have, but we still have the power.
-If they can't sell it to us, they won't make it.
+We can blame government and big business as much as we want but the bottom line is... we're driving this bus, the marketplace responds to the decisions we make - Of course they spend a considerable amount of money and resources to convince us that what we want, is what they have, but still, we have the power.

 Have a look at the resources around you then check below to find options for going green at home that suit your location, your budget and your lifestyle.